MultiverseLearningProducts/swe/src/bootcamp/wk4/day5.md

 ```
 Above we visit the page, get the `<input>` element, 'type' "New test task" into the input, then target and "click" the Add button, finally we make the assertion that there is a new task in the list.
 Awesome.

+**Note**
+  1. if your application uses cookies, please note that Cypress will, by default, clear cookies between each test
+  2. If there are any errors on your page, Cypress will fail the test.
+Using Developer Tools, fix the error and rerun the test.

 ## Assignment
 Use the instruction above to help you install Cypress and write a test or else refer to this [Introduction to Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file) video.